 After a system is installed it needs to be dialed in for performance.
 In some instances, balancing at the manifold may be required.
-Every system should have a specified performance level which establishes the flow rate of each row, fluid temperature, as well as the send and return system pressure.
+Every system should have a specified performance level that establishes the flow rate of each row, fluid temperature, as well as send and return system pressure.
 The system should be dialed in according to the specifications.

 It is important to check the system after the first snowfall.
 If it is the first time a system operates, performance may suffer while any air in the system works its way out.
 It may be necessary to run the system manually to help work the air out.
 The glycol feeder may feed a fair amount of glycol into the system during this process, so keep an eye out and refill it if necessary.

 Another common problem is the control scheme of the snowmelt controller.
 If the sensor is in a location that melts before another section of the system, it could turn off before that area finishes melting.
 The controls can be adjusted to keep the system running for a period of time even after the sensor determines it is time to shut off.

 If it is determined that the system is losing pressure and glycol due to a leak, take the following steps to determine its origin:

 - Isolate the system and verify that the mechanical portion is not leaking.

 - Access the manifold(s) and check for loose fittings and/or valves

 - Open the system and isolate manifolds to determine which zone is losing pressure.

 - Once the leaking zone is identified, isolate rows to determine faulty panel row.